holoviz/panel/doc/developer_guide/index.md

 ### Editable install

-It can be advantageous to install the Panel in [editable mode](https://pip.pypa.io/en/stable/topics/local-project-installs/#editable-installs):
+It can be advantageous to install Panel in [editable mode](https://pip.pypa.io/en/stable/topics/local-project-installs/#editable-installs):

 ```bash
 pixi run install